-Note This procedure describes how to add a version 20 data change object (DCO) and DCO volume to a volume that you previously created in a disk group with a version number of 110 or greater.
-If you are creating a new volume in a disk group with a version number of 110 or greater, you can specify the co-creation of a DCO and DCO volume and enable DRL as described in "Creating a Volume with a Version 20 DCO Volume" on page 226.
-If the volume was created in a release prior to VxVM 4.0, use the procedure in "Upgrading Existing Volumes to Use Version 20 DCOs" on page 256.
+Note This procedure describes how to add a version 20 data change object (DCO) and DCO volume to a volume.
+If you are creating a new volume in a disk group, you can specify the co-creation of a DCO and DCO volume and enable DRL as described in "Creating a Volume with DCO-Based DRL Enabled" on page 184.

+You need a full VxVM license to use the DRL feature.